parrt/msds692/hw/tfidf.md

 Some files might have non-ascii char so you need tell `TfidfVectorizer()` to not puke (raise an exception) upon decoding error characters.
 See the [doc](http://scikit-learn.org/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer).

 Once you create that `tfidf` object, you can call functions `fit` and `transform` or together as `fit_transform`.
-That will return to you a sparse matrix (not sure why) containing the index of the various words from the argument to `transform` plus the TFIDF scores:
+That will return to you a sparse matrix containing the index of the various words from the argument to `transform` plus the TFIDF scores:

 ```
   (0, 35257)	0.235473480686